dive-back-in-time/remote-repository/README.md

 # remote-repository
 My first practice repository
-And my start of
+and my start of
-the learning
+the learning.